The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Background

-and summing a final value with predicted rewards along the model-predicted embeddings:
+The value $V$ of a trajectory~$\tau$ is computed by summing a final value $Q$ with predicted rewards along the model-predicted embeddings over a finite horizon $N$:

-When interacting with the environment, TD-MPC2 selects actions using an MPC method called Model Predictive Path Integral (MPPI) control~\citep{williams2015model}.
-At each time step, candidate action trajectories are initially sampled from a mixture of random and policy-derived actions, then evaluated using \Cref{eqn:tdmpc2_eval_traj}.
-The optimization proceeds iteratively, where at each step, the highest valued trajectories are used to sample the next set of candidate trajectories.
-Finally, a trajectory is selected via value-weighted sampling, and its first action is executed in the environment.
+{\parfillskip=0pt TD-MPC2 uses a learned policy network~$\pi$, trained to maximize value, in its value updates, but selects actions during environment interaction using Model Predictive Path Integral (MPPI) control~\citep{williams2015model}.
+At each time step, candidate action trajectories are initially sampled from a mixture of random and policy-derived actions, then evaluated following \Cref{eqn:tdmpc2_eval_traj}.
+The highest-valued trajectories inform the next round of candidate sampling, and this process repeats.
+The final trajectory is selected through value-weighted sampling, and its first action is executed. }

 \textbf{MR.Q.} MR.Q~\citep{fujimoto2025towards} is a model-free RL method that uses a model-based objective to learn a state-action embedding~$\mathbf{z}_{sa}$ which has an approximately linear relationship to the value function~$Q^\pi(s,a)$.
-MR.Q's learning objective co-optimizes the embedding~$\mathbf{z}_{sa}$ with weights capturing the reward and dynamics of the environment:
+Unlike most model-based methods, which use search or model rollouts, MR.Q's objective is solely used to learn useful representations.
+More formally, MR.Q's learning objective co-optimizes the embedding~$\mathbf{z}_{sa}$ with weights capturing the reward and dynamics of the environment:

-The value function is trained independently with a standard update~\citep{DQN, DDPG}:
+The value function is trained independently with a standard Bellman update~\citep{DQN, DDPG}, taking the minimum between two value functions in the target~\citep{fujimoto2018addressing}:

+where the action $a'$ is sampled from the policy~ $\pi(\mathbf{z}_{s'})$.
 The state embedding $\mathbf{z}_s$ is learned upstream, end-to-end with $\mathbf{z}_{sa}$, i.e., $g(\mathbf{z}_s, a) = \mathbf{z}_{sa}$.
-Since $\mathbf{z}_{sa}$ is a non-linear function of $\mathbf{z}_s$ and $a$, then the resulting dynamics and reward function are functionally similar to TD-MPC2's.
+Since $\mathbf{z}_{sa}$ is a non-linear function of $\mathbf{z}_s$ and $a$, the resulting dynamics and reward function are functionally similar to TD-MPC2's.
 Crucially, although MR.Q leverages a model-based objective, it is strictly used to learn the embeddings rather than forward dynamics predictions or search.

+\textbf{Adding and removing MPC.} The architectural similarity between TD-MPC2 and MR.Q allows us to isolate the effect of search by adding MPC to MR.Q and removing it from TD-MPC2.
+For clarity, let $\pi_\text{MPC}$ denote the implicit policy induced by MPC, which selects actions via MPPI using the learned model and value function (\Cref{eqn:tdmpc2_eval_traj}).
+Methods with MPC select actions according to $\pi_\text{MPC}$, while methods without MPC select actions directly from the learned policy~$\pi$.